au556265/ANDProject/README.md

 # MyProjectApplication
-The salon’s booking management has been run in an old-fashioned way for several years, the employees write the booking information on a diary which is time consuming and inefficient since they won’t be able to answer all calls when they are busy which makes them lose customers.
-It also effects the customer experience since the hairstylist won’t be able to give the customer full attention at their appointment when the phone rings.
-The salon has also experienced that a few customers don’t attend their appointment without canceling their appointment.
+The salon’s booking management has been running in an outdated style for several years.
+The employees handwrite the booking information onto a diary, which is both time-consuming and inefficient since, they won’t be able to answer all calls when they are busy, which results in their business rapidly losing customers.
+It also affects the customer service experience since the hairstylist won’t be able to give the customer their full attention at the scheduled appointment when the phone rings.
+The salon has also experienced that a few customers don’t attend their appointments without cancelling appointments.

-The motivation for the salon-booking application is to make it easier for the salon to manage their bookings, where the customer will be able to book and cancel appointments.
-The application will also have be able to display the salons offers and prices, in overall improve the customer/user experience.
+The motivation for the salon-booking application is to make it easier for the salon to manage their bookings so the customer can book and cancel appointments at their own speed.
+The application will also be able to display the salon offers and prices, which will overall improve the user experience.

 ## Requirements
 High